asehmi/asehmi-streamlit-label-studio-frontend/README.md

 [Introduction to Streamlit and Streamlit Components](https://auth0.com/blog/introduction-to-streamlit-and-streamlit-components/).
 Using _Component Zero_
 as a template it was straight-forward to take the code snippet in Label Studio's [Frontend integration guide](https://labelstud.io/guide/frontend.html#Frontend-integration-guide) and build the Streamlit component.

+### Deprecation warning

+The [standalone LSF application](https://github.com/HumanSignal/label-studio-frontend) has been deprecated.
+Hence, I'm not sure if the package repository is being updated from the main LS GitHub repository.
+Nevertheless, I updated the `app_config.json` file to point to the newer examples, and added **image polygon** and **image segmentation** examples.

 ### Try the demo app yourself